paulberard/paulberard/README.md

 # 👋 Hello, world!

 📚 Hi all, I’m @paulberard.
-I'm currently pursuing a Master of Engineering (AI, Computer Science, Applied Mathematics, Physics) at CentraleSupélec (Paris-Saclay University), one of France’s leading Engineering Schools.
+I'm pursuing a Master of Engineering (AI, Computer Science, Applied Mathematics, Physics) at CentraleSupélec (Paris-Saclay University), one of France’s leading Engineering Schools.

 📈 I'm passionate about AI, Machine Learning technologies and Data Science.
 I'm currently developing my skillset in those subjects through internships and additional courses to keep creating cool projects and hopefully make a positive impact along the way.